SemanticSoftwareLab/Supplements-ESWC2017/README.md

 ## GATE Pipeline
 This is the text mining pipeline used to extract relevant information from the dataset.
 The pipeline requires Java version 8.0 or better and [GATE](www.gate.ac.uk) version 3.0 or better.

+When the pipeline loads successfully, you should see the following sequence of processing resources in the GATE Developer interface:

 ![alt text][pipeline]

 ## Dataset